Common malware persistence mechanisms

 - Many windows services are required to run at boot like Workstation/server services, Windows Event Log, and other Win drivers.
 These are located at HKEY_LOCAL_MACHINESYSTEMCurrentControlSetservices.

-There are some other keys which are used to start background services like remote registry service.
+- There are some other keys that are used to start background services like remote registry service.
 These are located at:

 Browser Helper Objects(BHO)

 - It is essentially a DLL module loaded when Internet Explorer starts up.
 Various data theft types malware affect BHO.
 They are located at HKEY_LOCAL_MACHINESOFTWAREMicrosoftWindowsCurrentVersionExplorerBrowser Helper Objects.
 There are various subkeys under BHO which tell the browser to load which DLLs.